-Supporters of Ordinance 6, adopted by City Council on Monday night, more or less have agreed, but also have maintained that the legislation is a small piece of a larger effort to manage the influx of high-end, brand-name retailers into Aspen while diversifying its economy.
+Supporters of Ordinance 6, adopted by City Council March 6, have more or less agreed, but also have maintained that the legislation is a small piece of a larger effort to manage the influx of high-end, brand-name retailers into Aspen while diversifying its economy.

 The movement to regulate chains came as downtown Aspen’s Rodeo Drive-esque rents — Aspen Kitchen pays $80,000 a month for its space, for example — make it virtually impossible for small, independent retailers to start up here.
 Another talking point was that Aspen has lost its small-town uniqueness because of what is perceived as increasing homogenization in the downtown core.

-Ordinance 6 brewed for more than three months before passig this week.
+Ordinance 6 brewed for more than three months before passing.
 It wasn’t the City Council’s idea; the concept was introduced to elected officials in November by venture capitalist Jerry Murdock and former Aspen mayors John Bennett and Bill Stirling, whose research showed that chain retailers occupy roughly one-third of downtown Aspen’s ground-level storefront space.